CoolV1994/Template-Bootstrap-5/_docs/readme.md

 ---
-layout: cover
+layout: document
-title: Sample Readme
+title: Read Me
-excerpt: Sample document index using markdown formatting and templates
+description: Sample Read Me Document
+author: CoolV1994
+category: Sample, ReadMe
+tags: Sample, Document, Markdown, ToC, ReadMe
+headings:
+  - text: Intro
+    slug: intro
+  - text: Section 1
+    slug: section-1
+    children:
+      - text: Section 1.1
+        slug: section-1.1
 ---

-### Section 1
+# Intro

-This is some sample text.
+This is a sample ReadMe Document.

+# Section 1

-This is another line of text.
+This is a sample section of this document.

-### Section 2
+## Section 1.1

-This is some text that is part of another section.
+This is a sample sub-section of section 1.